-Transport in Figures is an annual report compiled by DIW Berlin on behalf of the German Federal Ministry of Transport and Digital Infrastructure (BMVI).
+Transport in Figures is an annual report compiled by DLR Institute of Transport Research and DIW Berlin on behalf of the German Federal Ministry of Transport and Digital Infrastructure (BMVI).
 The compendium presents statistical data on numerous aspects of the German transport sector.
 The annually updated edition is published in the fall and can be ordered through BMVI.

 The following information and yearly statistics are included: